OlympusDAO/olympus-docs/docs/overview/10_oracle-adapters.md

 PRICE v1.2 has two consumption paths.
 Protocol policies and newer integrations can read the module directly through functions such as `getPrice()` and `getPriceIn()`.
 Integrations that already expect a standard oracle interface can use adapter contracts instead.

 The adapters do not add independent price sources.
-PRICE v1.2 remains the price-resolution system: it resolves configured asset prices from the feeds, strategies, stale-feed checks, confidence checks, and deviation filters described in [Asset Configuration](./09_asset-configuration.md). `PriceCache` and the adapters then expose those configured prices in the format an external integration expects.
+PRICE v1.2 remains the price-resolution system: it resolves configured asset prices from the feeds, strategies, stale-feed checks, and deviation filters described in [Asset Configuration](./09_asset-configuration.md). `PriceCache` and the adapters then expose those configured prices in the format an external integration expects.

 ## Adapter Model